Museum of the Future: Opening

 The Museum of the Future officially opened its doors to be an incubator for ideas and innovation.
 On the evening of 22 February 2022, the museum was inaugurated by His Highness Sheikh Mohammed bin Rashid Al Maktoum with a light show to mark the occasion.

 The opening ceremony saw Sheikh Mohammed alongside Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum initiate the projections together at the press of a button.

-The goal of this museum is to be the first one to look into the future, rather than the past.
+The goal of the museum is to be the first to look into the future, rather than the past.
 It is said that everything exhibited in the museum is predicted to be in existence in 2071.

 History

-Sheikh Mohammed bin Rashid Al Maktoum announced on 4 March 2015, plans to establish the Museum of the Future after its February showcase during the World Government Summit (WGS).
-On 7 February 2016, he inaugurated the Museum of the Future exhibition as part of the World Government Summit 2016.
-On 24 April 2016, the 'Dubai Future Foundation' was launched in support of the museum.
+Sheikh Mohammed bin Rashid Al Maktoum announced in March 2015, plans to establish the Museum of the Future after its February showcase during the World Government Summit (WGS).
+In February 2016, he inaugurated the Museum of the Future exhibition as part of the World Government Summit 2016.
+In April 2016, the 'Dubai Future Foundation' was launched in support of the museum.
 Under the new structure, the Museum of the Future became a part of the Dubai Future Foundation.

-On 10 February 2017 and 9 February 2018, the Museum of the Future opened temporarily at Madinat Jumeirah during the World Government Summit.
-The Museum of the Future exhibitions promoted technological development and innovation, especially in the fields of robotics and artificial intelligence (AI).
+In February 2017 and February 2018, the Museum of the Future opened temporarily at Madinat Jumeirah during the World Government Summit, with exhibitions promoting technological development and innovation, especially in the fields of robotics and artificial intelligence (AI).

-On 22 February 2022, the Museum of the Future was officially opened at 7pm Dubai Time.
+On 22 February 2022, the Museum of the Future was officially opened.